 - Partnering with charities and universities to reuse stationery, furniture and technical equipment

 - Working with regional specialists to ensure our IT equipment is reconditioned and reused wherever it can be, or otherwise disposed of sustainably and securely.
 For example, in France our partnership with Nodixia means employees are able to recondition both personal and company-issued electronic devices.
-Nodixia processed 8,100 electronic items in 2018, with 75% of the devices reconditioned for reuse and 25% broken down into components and recycled.

 - Working with our facilities and procurement teams to phase out the use of single-use plastics from our operations.
 Significant progress has been made on removing and replacing key plastic items including plastic cups, bottles, straws, stirrers, plates and cutlery from our offices.
+In addition to this, our employees are given sustainability kits with reusable steel bottles.

 Closing the loop on food waste in our flagship university